On this page

-If you are an entrepreneur in the Netherlands in a dispute with another entrepreneur, a consumer, a current or former employee or tenant, you have the option of taking the dispute to court.
-Other options are arbitration, binding advice and mediation.
-These are forms of conflict resolution outside the ordinary courts.
+Are you an entrepreneur in the Netherlands?
+And are you in a dispute with another entrepreneur, a consumer, a current or former employee or tenant?
+You have the option of taking the dispute to court.
+There are also forms of conflict resolution outside the ordinary courts:

-By including a dispute resolution clause in your contract, you can mutually agree that any conflicts will be brought before the Netherlands Arbitration Institute (NAI) for arbitration, binding advice or mediation, in accordance with a procedure laid down in advance and known to all parties.
+By including a dispute resolution clause in your contract, you can mutually agree that any conflicts will be brought before the Netherlands Arbitration Institute (NAI).
+You can state that arbitration, binding advice or mediation will be treated in accordance with a procedure laid down in advance and known to all parties.
 Such a stipulation can be included in national and international contracts.